rui-kami/rui-kami/README.md

 ———

-Dniufam, not very used but it's mostlyused towards my mother <3
+Dniufam, not very used but it's mostly used towards my mother <3

 ———

-Dniup, I'm not in a relationship (don't plan on dating heh), but my alters might have this so .. yeah!
+Dniup, very often, my alters also might have this so .. yeah!

 ^^^^^^